darchr/gem5/configs/example/README.md

 ```

 Each line represents a `SimPoint` taken.
-Within each line, the number on the left means the interval number of this `simpoint`, the number on the right is the `Simpoint` index.
+Within each line, the number on the left means the cluster number of this `SimPoint`, the number on the right is the `SimPoint` index.
 For example, `Simpoint` 0 corresponds to 3rd interval and if each vector consists of 10,000,000 instructions, then the instruction is at 3 * 10,000,000.

 Sample weights output file data is provided below: